-In accordance with the SACSCOC policy statement on Institutional Obligations for Public Disclosure and Federal Requirement 4.1, NCWC provides and annually updates information regarding its goals for student achievement and the success of students in achieving those goals in the Student Achievement and Success Report.
+In accordance with the SACSCOC policy statement on Institutional Obligations for Public Disclosure and Federal Requirement 4.1, NCWU provides and annually updates information regarding its goals for student achievement and the success of students in achieving those goals in the Student Achievement and Success Report.

-North Carolina Wesleyan College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master’s degrees.
-NC Wesleyan received initial regional accreditation in 1966 and received reaffirmation of accreditation in December 2010.
+North Carolina Wesleyan University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master’s degrees.
+NC Wesleyan received initial institutional accreditation in 1966 and received reaffirmation of accreditation in December 2010.
 Accreditation by the Commission on Colleges signifies that the institution (1) has a mission appropriate to higher education, (2) has resources, programs, and services sufficient to accomplish and sustain that mission, and (3) maintains clearly specified educational objectives that are consistent with its mission and appropriate to the degrees it offers, and that indicate whether it is successful in achieving its stated objectives.

 Commission on Colleges

 1866 Southern Lane